dataquest-dev/dspace-python-api/README.md

 ## Migration notes:
 - The values of table attributes that describe the last modification time of dspace object (for example attribute `last_modified` in table `Item`) have a value that represents the time when that object was migrated and not the value from migrated database dump.

+# Tests

+In order to run tests, use command
+`python -m unittest`

+Recommended variation is
+`python -m unittest -v 2> output.txt`
+which leaves result in output.txt

+It is possible to run in Pycharm with configuration like so:

 ## How to write new tests